-The Company holds various mineral property claims in Mexico upon which full impairments have been previously recognized.
-Expenditures to maintain such claims, and in the case of Cinco de Mayo, to restore surface access, are not capitalized as exploration and evaluation assets.
+The Company holds various mineral property claims in Mexico upon which full impairments have been previously recognized in prior years.
+Expenditures to maintain such claims, and in the case of Cinco de Mayo, to potentially restore surface access, are not capitalized as exploration and evaluation assets.
 Rather they are expensed as part of 'mining concession taxes and other property costs.'